British Rail Class 378: Operations

 During 2011, several Class 378s suffered unplanned shutdowns while operating along the North London Line.
 The cause was found to be harmonic interference generated by passing locomotives, which occasionally traverse the line for freight movements.
 The problem was permanently resolved after Bombardier altered the interference tolerance settings.

 During January 2016, TfL announced the completion for work to extend all 57 units into a five-car configuration.
 In December 2018, unit 378232 was shortened back to four cars to run on the Gospel Oak to Barking line while delays to delivery of were resolved.
 378206 and 378209 were also shortened to four carriages to work as temporary cover while the diesel-powered Class 172s were withdrawn.

 In July 2015, London Overground announced an order for 45 new Class 710 units, some of which would displace the Class 378s in use on the Watford DC line.
 These displaced units will then be cascaded to strengthen services on the other lines the units are used on.

-Three years later, London Overground began a programme to refresh the Class 378 fleet, giving them a livery and moquette similar to that of the newer Class 710 fleet.
+In 2018, London Overground began a programme to refresh the Class 378 fleet, giving them a livery and moquette similar to that of the newer Class 710 fleet.
+This refurbishment programme was done at Alstom's Widnes facility, but will move to Ilford in October 2026 following Alstom's announcement of repurposing the site.

 During January 2018, the Class 378 fleet was temporarily withdrawn from service for urgent safety inspections after one unit suffered a failed brake caliper.